nomokazu/linking-attack-poc/README.md

 #### Attention
 The parameters set in program main.py need to be modified in order to draw a graph.
 More specifically, it is necessary to modify the "graphFlag = 1" at line 3055 and then execute main.py.
 By doing so, the graph data of the signal strength variation used in the simulation is saved.
-For example, if you run main.py with an experiment type 6, enter the following at the prompt
+For example, if you run main.py with an experiment type 6, enter the following at the prompt in graphViewer.py.

 ```
 Experiment type : 6